aljanabim/PyQt-demo/README.md

 ## Editing the _layout_

 To edit the interface, open `layout.ui` in **Qt 5 Designer**.
-Once all the changes are done, run the following command
+Once all the changes are saved, run the following command

 ```bash
 pyuic5 -x layout.ui -o layout.py